 Genetically Modified Organisms (GMO) and Transgenic Organisms

-GMOs are useful in biological and medical research, experimental medicine (gene therapy), pharmaceutical drugs, agriculture (herbicides & insecticides) and food production (Golden Rice).
-The term “genetically modified organism” can include, targeting the introduction of a gene from one class into another.
+GMOs are useful in biological and medical research, experimental medicine (gene therapy), pharmaceutical drugs, agriculture (herbicides & insecticides) and vitamin supplementation (Golden Rice).
+The term “genetically modified organism” can include targeting the introduction of a gene from one class into another.
 For instance, a gene from a jellyfish that has a fluorescent protein can be physically joined with a mammal which would reveal this fluorescence to recognize the position of the protein in the cell.
 These methods are valuable tools in many fields of study, including those who examine human pathological conditions or other living processes.

 A genetically modified food is a plant or animal whose genetic material has been altered using biotechnological engineering techniques.
 Species that are genetically modified include micro-organisms such as bacteria and yeast, insects, plants, fish, and mammals.
 As a noun, genetically modified organisms are the sources of genetically modified foods, and are also widely used in scientific research to produce goods other than food.